Poeschl/slowwave/README.md

 ### The `TOKEN` command

 When the `TOKEN` command is enabled with commandline flag `--token` every `PX` command requires a token to paint.
-One token is valid for the ip the request is sent from and will last 100 `PX` calls.
+One token is valid for the ip the request is sent from and will last a specific amount of `PX` calls.
-The usage count can be changed with the `--useCountPerToken <value>` commandline parameter.
+The usage count can be changed with the `--useCountPerToken <value>` commandline parameter, per default its `100` calls.

+To retrieve a token the `TOKEN` command can be called.
+This command is rate-limited to 1 call per second!
+In combination with the use count a rate limit for painting actions per host is established.

-All `PX` commands must specify an additional parameter, which is the token.
+All `PX` painting commands must specify an additional parameter, which is the token.

 An example flow: